Botspot/adopt-a-developer/README.md

 If you want to try this out, the script will ask for a UUID, which you will need to contact me for.
 I have a very limited number of UUIDs to hand out.
 Contact me on Discord "`botspot.`"
 If you do have a UUID, run these commands to get started:
 ```
+sudo apt install chromium labwc wlr-randr #These are already installed on Raspberry Pi OS
 git clone https://github.com/Botspot/adopt-a-developer
 $PWD/adopt-a-developer/run.sh
 ```